enterthecosmos/enterthecosmos.github.io/_posts/2021-02-11-a-new-year-a-new-blog.markdown

 ---
 layout: single
-title:  "A new year, a new blog"
+title:  "a new year, a new blog"
 date:   2021-02-11
 categories: Blog
 tags: pandemic phd meta